-These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+These unaudited condensed interim consolidated financial statements have been prepared in accordance with International Accounting Standard ("IAS 34") Interim Financial Reporting, using accounting policies consistent with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").

-The consolidated financial statements have been prepared on a historical cost basis, except for certain financial assets and liabilities, which are measured at fair value, as explained in the accounting policies below.
+The unaudited condensed interim consolidated financial statements have been prepared on a historical cost basis, except for certain financial assets and liabilities, which are measured at fair value, as explained in the accounting policies below.

-The consolidated financial statements for the year ended December 31, 2017 were authorized for issuance by the WSIB's Board of Directors on April 19, 2018.
+The unaudited condensed interim consolidated financial statements for the three months and twelve months ended December 31, 2017 were authorized for issuance by the WSIB's Board of Directors on April 19, 2018.